 Note the huge power increase after the 2011 digital switchover.

 Belmont is horizontally polarised and was originally an A group.
-Unfortunately, with the advent of digital, it had to go wideband / T group to accommodate all the Digital/Freeview, but from March 2020 it returned to an A group, which gives extra options for those in poor signal areas, see Belmont graph.
+Unfortunately, with the advent of digital, at first, it had to go wideband to accommodate all the Digital/Freeview, but from March 2020 it returned to an A group, which gives extra options for those in poor signal areas, see Belmont graph.

 Those situated to the West of Belmont (including the Sheffield area) may find that during certain weather condition they can suffer from co-channel interference as their aerials are pointing towards the continent.